red currant

 Health Benefits

-• May contribute to heart health by helping to regulate blood pressure.
+• May contribute to heart health due to potassium content.

 Storage Tips

 Red currants are best stored in the refrigerator.
-Gently remove any damaged berries, then place the unwashed currants in a shallow container lined with paper towels.
-Cover loosely and store in the crisper drawer.
-This will help keep them fresh for up to a week.
+Gently remove any damaged or moldy berries before storing.
+Place them in a shallow container lined with paper towels to absorb excess moisture.
+They should last for up to a week in the refrigerator.
 For longer storage, red currants can be frozen.
-Spread them in a single layer on a baking sheet and freeze until solid, then transfer to a freezer bag or container.
-Frozen currants can last for up to a year.
+Spread them out on a baking sheet and freeze until solid, then transfer them to a freezer-safe bag or container.
+Frozen red currants can last for several months.

 Background Squiggy